dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

     </div>

-    The error message appears because there is no Splice Machine server running locally.
+    The error message appears because there is no connection to a Splice Machine server.
 You can use the [`connect`](cmdlineref_connect.html) command to connect to a Splice Machine host.

 **NOTES:**